-The Nikon D7100 and the Sony Alpha A7 III are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and February 2018.
+The Nikon D7100 and the Sony Alpha A7 III are two enthusiast cameras that were officially introduced, respectively, in February 2013 and February 2018.
 The D7100 is a DSLR, while the A7 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7100) and a full frame (A7 III) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D7100 vs Sony A7 III

-The physical size and weight of the Nikon D7100 and the Sony A7 III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Nikon D7100 and the Sony A7 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is notably smaller (16 percent) than the Nikon D7100.
 Moreover, the A7 III is markedly lighter (15 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.